-1. In the Map view, click one of the following groups: IP List, Private Addresses, or Public Addresses.
+In the Map, click one of the following groups: IP List, Private Addresses, or Public Addresses.

 The right-side panel for the object opens.
-For example, locate and click the IP List group.
-When you click the IP List group, the Summary tab in right-side panel displays the IP addresses broken down into each of the IP lists that they match.

-For private and public IP addresses, the tab displays the list of IP addresses.
+If you click an IP List group, the Summary tab displays the IP addresses in each IP list.
+Similarly, if you click a Private or Public IP Address group, the Summary tab displays the list of IP addresses.

-2. For an IP address in an IP list, click a row to expand the IP addresses in that IP list.
-The panel refreshes and displays any unmanaged IP addresses that are communicating with your managed workloads.
+2. If you're viewing an IP list in the panel, click the name of an IP list to expand it in the panel.
+The panel displays any unmanaged IP addresses that are communicating with your managed workloads.
 (For public and private IP addresses, you can skip this step.)